 (appointed January 2016)

-In a career spanning more than 20 years Nicola has held national and international leadership positions in the corporate and not-for-profit sectors as CEO, senior executive and director.
+Nicola has held national and international leadership positions in the corporate and for-purpose sectors as CEO, senior executive and director.
 Throughout her career, Nicola has supported individuals to achieve their potential and observed the importance of mental, physical and emotional wellbeing on their development.

-This led her to work in the health arena, and with this in mind, Nicola became a member of the NSW Premier's Council for Active Living and the Expert Advisory Panel of the NSW Office of Preventative Health.
+This led her to work in the health arena, and with this in mind, Nicola became a member of the NSW Premier’s Council for Active Living and the Expert Advisory Panel of the NSW Office of Preventative Health.

 Chief Operating Officer